Immanuel-C/CLog/README.md

 ### How to build

 CLog does not have any dependenices.
-The example will only be built if the cmake command CL_BUILD_EXAMPLE was on.
+The example will only be built if the cmake command CL_BUILD_EXAMPLE is on.

 ### Example